dsdickinson/engineering/python/ai/computer_vision/README.md

 ## <ins>System Setup</ins>

-_NOTE: All this should happen on the Jetson Orin Nano for this demo script._
+_NOTE: For this demo script, all the following should happen directly on the Jetson Orin Nano Dev Kit._

 ### Setup Python Environment.
 ```